Home

 BIG kitty - Indochinese Tiger

-Although not as large as their cousins the Bengal Tigers of India, the Indochinese Tigers are big -- measuring about 1 meter at the shoulder and 2 to 3 meters long.
+Although not as large as their cousins the Bengal Tigers of India, the Indochinese Tigers are big -- measuring about 1 meter at the shoulder and over 2 meters long.
 The tail is another meter long.
 Tigers are the only large wild cats with stripes, and the patterns on each animal are unique, sort of like fingerprints on humans.
 The largest tigers are bigger than the biggest lions.
 They have 30 teeth designed for catching, holding and chewing their prey of smaller animals, especially deer and pigs.
 Tigers have excellent vision, especially at night, and very good hearing.
 Tigers (like the Ocelot!) are good swimmers and unlike many cats aren't afraid of water.
 They give birth to 2 or 3 blind, helpless cubs who stay with their mother until they are almost adult sized, many months later.
 For more about the tiger sanctuary in Thailand, see their TigerTemple.org website.
 Photo © Sue Hacking

 A mahout escorts a mother and baby elephant in a Thai river.